High Mass Dark Matter Searches With the High Speed Flux From the Large Magellanic Cloud: Improved Bounds from Skylab and Ohya

 Using Equation \ref{eq:bounds}, we can now compute the bounds.
 In Figure \ref{fig:ourBounds}, we show the bounds for the contact and per-nucleon case for both Ohya and Skylab using the data from the simulated MW-LMC analogue, shown in red.
 For comparison, we also recomputed the bounds using velocities drawn from the SHM, shown in blue.

 We proceed with a brief discussion on the origin of the exclusion lines and the effect of the LMC on the bounds.
 At the high mass end, the bound stops because the flux is too small to trigger the detector.
 The faster particles due to the impact of the LMC increase the flux, improving the bound.
 For higher cross sections, the particle loses too much energy in the overburden and can't trigger the detector.
 Since the loss in the overburden is exponential (see Equation \ref{eq:enegyexponential}), the faster particles due to the LMC have little effect on the bound.
 At small cross sections, the bound breaks down because the interaction is too weak to trigger the detector.
 Here, the effect of the increased flux due to the LMC is the most significant.
 The effect is most pronounced at low masses, where high speed particles more frequently pass through the detector.
+Figure \ref{fig:otherBounds} shows the result of including the effect of the LMC on Skylab and Ohya bounds when compared to leading bounds for the per-nucleon and contact cases.

 \